A high-fidelity numerical study on the propulsive performance of pitching flexible plates: Results and discussion

 \section{Results and discussion}

-In this study, we explore the underlying mechanism of how flexibility affects the thrust generation and propulsive performance of pitching flexible plates with varying trailing edge shapes.
+In this study, we explore the underlying mechanism of how flexibility affects the thrust generation and the propulsive performance of pitching flexible plates with varying trailing edge shapes.
 The flapping dynamics and the flow features associated with the thrust generation are investigated in detail.
 With the aid of the SP-DMD method, the correlated vortical structures and structural motions are identified together from the complex spatial-temporal coupled physical fields.
 The relationship between the unsteady momentum transfer and the thrust generation is examined by the momentum-based thrust evaluation approach.
-The effects of trailing edge shape and flexibility on thrust generation and drag-thrust transition are studied in detail.
+An analytical added mass model is employed to evaluate the generated thrust due to the added mass effect.
+The effects of trailing edge shape and flexibility on the thrust generation and the drag-thrust transition are studied in detail.